Kishan-Ved/portfolio/_posts/2024-06-06-PyCon_proposal.md

 Python is an amazing programming language, because of it's simplicity, productivity and versatile ecosystem.
 However, when it comes to performance-critical tasks and numerical computing, the trade-off between ease of use and execution becomes a challenge.
 The solution to this: add a C++ backend!
 This retains all of Python's amazing functionality in the frontend and harnesses the lightning fast execution speed of C++.
 Experience the process of accelerating any Python code by adding a C++ backend.

 ### Description
 PyDataStructs is an open source Python package for various data structures and algorithms, including their parallel implementations.
 As a part of Google Summer of Code 2024, I worked on adding a C++ backend for different tree data structures and their algorithms in PyDataStructs.
 This has greatly enhanced the speed of execution, making it 5-8 times faster.
 I have done this by extending Python with C++ using the Python C API.
-This allows that the user to work in the simple and easy to understand Python frontend, while all the execution takes place in the C++ backend.
+This allows the user to work in the simple and easy to understand Python frontend, while all the execution takes place in the C++ backend.
 The talk showcases the power of extending Python with C++ and provides an easy to understand demonstration of the same.

 **Outline of the talk**